 This site launched on November 28, 2014.
 It was Record Store Day and I had some time to kill after picking up some new albums at Dearborn Music.

 I'm too frugal to buy one of those uber expensive turntables, but music has always been, like it is for so many, one of my greatest passions.
 If you truly love music, it is far more than sound, but a feeling.
-It can inspire energy, calmness, tranquility, reflection, activism, sensuality - a memory from high school, a relationship, a special person, a special place.
+It can inspire energy, calmness, tranquility, reflection, activism - a memory from high school, a special person, a place.

 Sound System Journey Some of my earliest memories of music are of listening to Elvis, the Monkeys, Beach Boys, and the Grease Soundtrack on my parents record player in the late 1970s.
 Then, like so many, I got caught up in the new music formats and stereo systems.
 I got one of those large all-in-one stereo systems for a birthday present when I was around 13 years old - the ones that had a dual cassette player, eight-track player, record player and large external speakers.
 This would have been ditched for the component-based stereo and six CD player system with even bigger speakers around 1988.
 Funny thing - I'm playing my records now through this receiver and speakers - with a new turntable.
 I probably packed up and abandoned this receiver and speakers around 2005 and went entirely MP3.
 Fast forward to the summer of 2014 when a friend of mine re-introduced me to vinyl and I was off the races.

 There's so much to love about vinyl.
 The hunt.
 Crate-digging.
 Finding gems and trying new artists and genres often for $0.99.
 Listeing to an entire album versus one popular song.
-The joy of discovering a new song or artist you love.
+Discovering a new song or artist you love.
 Having a legal, physical medium.
 The sound of vinyl.
 The album cover art.
-The wonderful vinyl community of fellow music and vinyl lovers.
+The vinyl community of fellow music and vinyl lovers.
 The details to vinyl releases, original pressings, the dead wax details, special editions.
 But at the heart is the music and the feelings from it.

 My taste in music was moderately diverse in the 80s.
 Among my first and most vivid memories from this period was sitting in front of my all-in-one stereo system every night listening to a Detroit DJ and radio personality legend, The Electrifying Mojo.
 There's a host of web sites where you can read about Mojo, but basically he was a very creative, maverick, trend-setting DJ and radio personality who was very popular in the Detroit, Southeast Michigan and Ohio, and the Canadian border area from 1977 through the mid-1980s.
 He was very special, never followed convention, and did what I've always appreciated - introduced people who love music to new and good music they may never have otherwise heard.
 He put on a show and was about the music and not what just was popular, but what he thought was good.
 He knew good music and didn't care about race or genres.
 He introduced traditionally black music to white audiences and traditionally white music to black audiences.
 He introduced me to funk and artist battles.
 And by funk, I mean the early electro-boogie, hip-hop funk - Whodini, Twilight 22, Afrika Bambaataa and Soul Sonic Force’s "Planet Rock, Ice-T's Reckless, Run DMC, etc. If you want to read a more complete description of The Electrifying Mojo, I've written more about him, his show, and influence on Detroit and music here